-- One of the priority bills mentioned by President Marcos, Jr. during his first SONA is the amendment of Republic Act No. 6957 or the Build-Operate-Transfer (BOT) Law in order to create a "more competitive and enabling environment" for PPP. - Meanwhile, the revised 2022 IRR of the BOT Law took effect last October 2022.
+One of the priority bills mentioned by President Marcos, Jr. during his first SONA is the amendment of Republic Act No. 6957 or the Build-Operate-Transfer Law in order to create a "more competitive and enabling environment" for PPP.